 E-invoicing of any kind could lower costs by as much as 60% to 80% according to Basware.
 For instance, with a blockchain platform, there will be no costs incurred on printing envelopes and sending them, it will cost very little to send payment reminders, and archiving and remittance and cash management is of a lower cost in a blockchain e-invoicing environment than in a paper invoicing environment.
 Sophiatx estimates that the cost of sending a single e-invoice is around $4.47 in a blockchain e-invoicing environment compared to $11.81 per invoice incurred in a paper invoicing environment.
 It helps staff avoid repetitive invoicing tasks.

-Other benefits of e-invoicing using a blockchain platform include transparency and less disputes due to transparency, improved management of cash, and tax compliance and real-time auditing.
-It is also environmental friendly compared to paper-based invoicing.
+Other benefits of e-invoicing using a blockchain platform include transparency and fewer disputes due to transparency, improved management of cash, and tax compliance and real-time auditing.
+It is also environmentally friendly compared to paper-based invoicing.
 Peer-to-peer e-invoicing blockchain networks would allow for automatic seamless payments from the customer to a business's digital wallet, without the involvement of a middleman.

 The immutability of blockchain can see entire histories of transactions kept and visible in a transparent manner, which makes it easy to track and monitor transactions.
-Businesses are able to use this feature to easily plan their operations because they can track and see whats on the way and when to expect the completion.
-It removes guess work.
-Besides that, the information is accurate and has less likelihood for errors in all the steps.
+Businesses are able to use this feature to easily plan their operations because they can track and see what's on the way and when to expect the completion.
+It removes the guesswork.
+Besides that, the information is accurate and has less likelihood of errors in all the steps.